Tuesday, February 12, 2013

 "YOU'RE TEACHING COMMUNISM TO THE POLICE!"

 "THE LEGISLATURE WILL CALL ME!"
-CRIED THE DEAN OF THE COLLEGE WHERE I TAUGHT HISTORY
+YELLED THE DEAN OF THE COLLEGE WHERE I TAUGHT HISTORY

 All drawings by Harald Wolff